isomerpages/moe-unitypri/_curriculum/Mathematics.md

 *iLoveMath (Pre-Assemblies)*
 ![](/images/Curriculum/2023/MA/Math%20Mania.jpg)
 *iLoveMath (Math Mania Quizzes)*
-##### **Engagement**
-We emphasize on learning by doing.
-From concrete manipulatives and experiences, students are guided to uncover abstract mathematical concepts and results.
-Students engage in activities to explore and learn mathematical concepts and skills.
-We stress the use of Concrete-Pictorial-Abstract (C-P-A) in the learning of Mathematics.
-We strive to make learning of Mathematics fun, meaningful and relevant.

 ##### **Strategies**
 ![](/images/Curriculum/2023/MA/2023/Mathematics6.png)
 We devised the SPARK framework (adapted from Polya’s 4 steps in problem solving) to help guide and scaffold students’ thinking process during problem-solving.